 We envisage that most employees will be likely to voluntarily consent to a proposal to vary their contractual terms and conditions to place them on furlough.
-Employers will need to write to employees confirming that they have been furloughed to be eligible for the scheme and therefore employers should ask employees to countersign a letter confirming their agreement to being furloughed.
+Employers will need to write to employees confirming that they have been furloughed to be eligible for the scheme (see question 5 above) and therefore we recommend that employers should ask employees to countersign a letter confirming their agreement to being furloughed.
 In the current situation with many employees based at home, it may be possible to have employees electronically sign documents or to simply reply to an email confirming their agreement.

 We have produced a Furlough Agreement Letter Template for customers to access and download on our Customer Zone.

 Yes, subject to the employee’s agreement.
-The guidance confirms that employees can be furloughed more than once (while the scheme remains in existence) and that one period of furlough can follow straight after an existing furlough period, subject always to the rule that any period of furlough must be for a minimum three week period.
-Employees can be furloughed multiple times, but each separate instance must be for a minimum period of three consecutive weeks.
-The latest guidance (30 April) confirms that each period of furlough can be extended by any amount of time whilst the employee is on furlough.
+The Guidance confirms that employees can be furloughed more than once (while the scheme remains in existence) provided that they have completed at least three weeks of furlough prior to 30 June and that one period of furlough can follow straight after an existing furlough period, subject always to the rule that any period of furlough must be for a minimum three week period (one week after 1 July).
+Each period of furlough can be extended by any amount of time whilst the employee is on furlough.
 However, this is at all times subject to normal principles of employment law – some employers may have agreed to an open-ended furlough period and specified that it doesn’t come to an end until the employer decides to end it or the scheme ceases.

 Other employers may have obtained consent from employees to furlough them for an initial period (three weeks or perhaps longer) and then realise that there's still no work for them to perform at the end of the furlough period and would need to extend furlough.
 The mechanism to extend furlough for a further period would require the employees’ consent in the same way as before, and therefore you should follow the same process as you did in relation to the initial furlough period (see Q&A above “How do I get consent from employees to put them on furlough?”).
 You may decide to bring some or all employees back to work for a period and then furlough again, alternatively you may furlough back-to-back with the previous furlough period.